Guide to STAR Measures

 Risk Stratification Framework

-• High-Risk Members: Intensive care management and frequent monitoring.
+• High-Risk Members: Intensive care management and frequent monitoring

 Intervention Targeting

-Population Health Technologies
+Population Health Technologies:

-• Predictive analytics for risk identification.
+• Predictive analytics for risk identification

-• Care management platforms for coordination.
+• Integrated care management platforms for coordination

-• Patient engagement tools for activation.
+• Patient engagement tools (e.g., mobile portals, automated reminders)

-• Outcome measurement systems for evaluation.
+• Outcome measurement systems for tracking real-time performance

 Predictive Analytics and Risk Stratification